awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-setup-working-env.md

 # Step 2: Create an Amazon SageMaker Notebook Instance<a name="gs-setup-working-env"></a>

 An Amazon SageMaker notebook instance is a fully managed machine learning \(ML\) EC2 compute instance running the Jupyter Notebook App\.
-For more information, see [Notebook Instances and Notebooks](how-it-works-notebooks-instances.md)\.
+For more information, see [Explore and Preprocess Data](how-it-works-notebooks-instances.md)\.

 **Note**
 If necessary, you can change the notebook instance settings, including the ML compute instance type, later\.